obrunet/my-own-dataquest.io-codes/Guided projects/README.md

 - Goal: The FiveThirtyEight team has surveyed Star Wars fans using the online tool SurveyMonkey and has collected data in order to answer questions like "does America realize that “The Empire Strikes Back” is clearly the best of the star wares movies?".
 In this project, I'm going to clean and explore this data set.
 - Concepts explored: pandas, matplotlib.pyplot, data cleaning, string manipulation, bar plots
 - Functions, methods, and properties used:  .read_csv(), .columns, notnull, map(), .dtypes, .rename, astype(), .mean(), .sum(), .xlabel(), .ylabel()

+More to come in the next weeks... :)